abgox/abgo_bucket/README.md

     - Some apps doesn't `persist` data.
         - They don't include apps that do not necessarily `persist` data.
-    - After uninstalling app, local data was not cleaned up. (e.g. the app's data under `$env:AppData`,`$env:LocalAppData` or ohter directory)
+    - After uninstalling app, local data was not cleaned up. (e.g. the app's data under `$env:AppData`,`$env:LocalAppData` or other directory)
     - When uninstalling app, there's a problem where the process is occupied and cannot be uninstalled.
     - ...